 To access most report options in Paragon, head over to the reports menu from the more button.

 The reports menu includes a list of all available reports in Paragon.
-Any report that is linked to the WIGO BI tool is labeled as such.
 As with any report, you can navigate to it by either clicking on the report title on the sidebar or by selecting a report title from the cards shown on the main reports menu page.

 Once a report is selected, the default layout for that report will be displayed.
 This layout will include any basic information corresponding to the data module you selected.
 The best part about this feature is that, since it uses the flexible and configurable grid features we love - as seen with the add item

 - you can configure each report to your liking and then save your version of the report for later use.

 If you happen to have extensive data in your build, it can affect the amount of time it takes to load your reports.
 When this happens, a modal will pop up allowing you to filter your reports, limiting the amount of data that is displayed.

 You can filter your WIGO reports by date, status, and/or attributes depending on the report type, which are: reference reports, transaction reports, or combo reports.
 You can also click I'm okay waiting to load your full data.

 These include all detail and summary reports for each of the corresponding transaction modules, such as order, invoice, and vendor credit.
 These reports can be filtered by date and status.

 These include each listing report (Customer, Vendor, Partner) along with the Inventory Available report and can be filtered by company status along with any attributes you have set up for these modules.